-Proposals are due Monday, July 18, 2022 by 5pm.
+The proposal deadline has been extended from Friday, March 1, 2024 by 5pm to Thursday March 7, 2024 by 5pm.
 Proposals submitted after the due date will not be considered.
-All proposals must be uploaded through the submission portal.
+All proposals must be emailed to: center_for_biotechnology@stonybrook.edu as a single PDF file.
 Proposals will be evaluated by CFB/LIBH staff and the Center for Biotechnology's External Advisory Board.
-A secondary review will be performed by HHS personnel.
-Final funding announcements will be made on or about October 1, 2022.
+Final funding announcements will be made on or about April 15,2024.

 These Technology Development programs should not be considered substitutes or surrogates for basicscience programs or bridge funding for grant short-falls.
 This initiative is specifically focused on the development of bio-based technology.
-All funding decisions are at the discretion of LIBH principals and its External Review Board, HHS.
+All funding decisions are at the discretion of LIBH principals and its External Review Board.

-Interested applicants are strongly encouraged to schedule a meeting with the CfB's Technology and Business Development team before writing a full proposal to ensure a thorough understanding of the program's objectives.
+Interested applicants are strongly encouraged to schedule a short meeting with the program contact (Phuong Nguyen, phuong.t.nguyen@stonybrook.edu) to ensure a thorough understanding of the program's objectives and the programmatic fit.

-Industry partnerships and collaborations (current or future) in proposal development are highly encouraged.
+Industry partnerships and collaborations (prior, current or future) in proposal development are highly encouraged.